gatling/gatling-enterprise-control-plane-deployment/terraform/examples/AZURE-private-location/README.md

 - Gatling Enterprise [account](https://auth.gatling.io/auth/realms/gatling/protocol/openid-connect/auth?client_id=gatling-enterprise-cloud-public&response_type=code&scope=openid&redirect_uri=https%3A%2F%2Fcloud.gatling.io%2Fr%2Fgatling) with Private Locations enabled.
 To access this feature, please contact our [technical support](https://gatlingcorp.atlassian.net/servicedesk/customer/portal/8/group/12/create/59?summary=Private+Locations&description=Contact%20email%3A%20%3Cemail%3E%0A%0AHello%2C%20we%20would%20like%20to%20enable%20the%20private%20locations%20feature%20on%20our%20organization.).
 - A control plane [token](https://docs.gatling.io/reference/install/cloud/private-locations/introduction/#token) stored in Azure Vault as a secret.
+- A storage account to be mounted as a container volume.
 - Terraform installed on your local machine.
 - Azure credentials configured.